kachick/dotfiles/README.md

 makers apply PERSONA
 ```

-Using podmain may require to install some dependencies without Nix
+Using podman may require to install some dependencies without Nix

 ```bash
 # "shadow" in nixpkg is not enough for podman - https://github.com/NixOS/nixpkgs/issues/138423